Fixed-Parameter Extrapolation and Aperiodic Order: The -convex closure of a bent path

-The loop $\ell'$ is clearly homologous to the sum of two separate loops: $\ell_1$ follows $\ell'$ from $d(0)$ to $a$ (dashed curve in Figure~\ref{fig:path4}) then a straight line segment along $L$ from $a$ back to $d(0)$; $\ell_2$ first goes straight from $d(0)$ to $a$ along $L$, then follows the second two thirds of $\ell'$ from $a$ back around through $d(1)$ to $d(0)$.
-Notice that both $B'$ and $\ell_1$ are obtained by first rotating $B$ and $\ell$ respectively by $\pi$ about the point $d(0)$ followed by dilating about $d(0)$ by a factor of $\lambda - 1$.
+The loop $\ell'$ is homologous to the sum of two separate loops: $\ell_1$ is the loop closure of the first third of $\ell'$ ($\ell_1$ follows $\ell'$ from $d(0)$ to $a$ (dashed curve in Figure~\ref{fig:path4}) then a straight line segment along $L$ from $a$ back to $d(0)$); $\ell_2$ is the loop closure of the last two thirds of $\ell'$ ($\ell_2$ first follows $\ell'$ from $a$ around through $d(1)$ to $d(0)$, then goes straight from $d(0)$ to $a$ along $L$).
+Notice that $B'$ and $\ell_1$ are the images of $B$ and $\ell = \loopcl(d)$, respectively, under the map $z\mapsto z\x d(0)$.
+They are both obtained by first rotating by $\pi$ about the point $d(0)$ followed by dilating about $d(0)$ by a factor of $\lambda - 1$.
 Thus by similarity, $\ell_1$ has the same nonzero winding number about every point in $B'$ as $\ell$ does about every point in $B$.
-Also notice that $\ell_2$ lies entirely to the other side of $L$ as $B'$, because the middle third of $\ell'$ is just a dilation of $d$ about $d(1)$ by a factor of $\lambda$.
+Also notice that $\ell_2$ lies entirely to the other side of $L$ from $B'$, because $d$ does, and the middle third of $\ell'$ is just a dilation of $d$ about $d(1)$ by a factor of $\lambda$.
 It follows that $\ell_2$ has zero winding number about every point in $B'$, and thus we conclude that $\ell'$ has the same nonzero winding number around $B'$ as $\ell_1$ does.